5.27 Joint Protocol between Health Services & Schools in respect of the management of pupil absence from school when medical reasons are cited

 4.8.
 In cases where a parent or carer continues to cite medical reasons for absence, schools should ask a person with parental responsibility (or the young person if over 16) to sign a consent form giving the school permission to liaise with the child’s healthcare professional.
 A consent form is attached in Appendix 2.
 This request may be made either before or as part of a fast-track attendance process but a call to the Just One Number 0300 123 0300 (see above) should have been made or offered before this action is taken.

 When a formal request is made, health professionals can provide factual information to schools, with the parents’/carers’ informed consent.
 Forms for making these requests have been designed to standardise the medical information requested and received to help the school determine whether non-attendance cases have valid medical reasons to explain persistent absence.
 Schools should complete the form provided in Appendix 3; health professionals complete the form in Appendix 4.

-General Practices may claim for the completion of reports through the collaborative arrangements.
-This will be monitored by the CCG.
+General Practices may claim following the completion of reports through the collaborative arrangements.
+This is done via the CCG in the same way as claims for similar work such as medicals for potential foster carers and is monitored by the CCG.

 6.1.
 It is important for schools and health professionals to have a clear and consistent approach in managing medical absences and making and responding to requests for medical information.
 This document provides a model for schools to manage sickness absence and promote good school attendance.

 - Ensuring a good education for children who cannot attend school because of health needs Statutory guidance for local authorities; January 2013